myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-04T02:55:56.618Z
+>
+> I will be releasing a package as early as this weekend that will allow you to use AT Protocol's Stream API easily in Dart/Flutter.
+Now I see a better solution for decoding the CBOR format data returned from the ATP server :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-04T02:25:39.599Z
+>
+> リッチさん、やっほー！😎

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-04T01:53:56.362Z
 >
 > Thx you too! 😁🤝